Bhopal-DAO/Journey-To-OS/Contributors/Ansh.md

 • The Resume Canvas includes functionalities such as the ability to add, edit, and remove sections, ensuring fexibility in tailoring resumes to individual needs.

-Fig Pro | Next.JS , Tailwind CSS, Typescript, Liveblocks
+Fig Pro | Next.JS , Tailwind CSS, Typescript, Liveblocks    [Source Code](https://github.com/ansh04196/Fig-Pro)

 • Collaborative Online Design Platform is a project aimed at providing users with a seamless experience for creating,editing, and collaborating on design projects in real-time.